7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 • Down-island is walkable/bikeable; up-island usually needs a car or strategic VTA planning

-• VTA bus is currently fare-free through at least spring 2026 (likely through summer 2026)
+• VTA bus is currently fare-free through September 2026

 • Community Sing, Orange Peel Pizza Night, and a dedicated slow day are what make a week special